womenindatascienceatx/Neural_Networks/tensorflow_instructions.md

  `pip install --upgrade https://storage.googleapis.com/tensorflow/windows/cpu/tensorflow-0.12.1-cp35-cp35m-win_amd64.whl`

+##  Everyone

+To force your environment to run in tensorflow use the following command in terminal `KERAS_BACKEND=tensorflow; python -c "from keras import backend"`

 ## Install packages for workshop
 ##### Basic packages for visualization and running code:
  `pip install jupyter`